By Shinichi Saoshiro and Kazunori Takada

-TOKYO (Reuters) - Smoke and steam rose from two of the most threatening reactors at Japan's quake-crippled nuclear plant on Tuesday, suggesting the battle to avert a disastrous meltdown and stop the spread of radiation was far from won.
+TOKYO (Reuters) - Global anxiety rose over radiation from Japan's earthquake-crippled nuclear plant, where rising smoke and haze from two of the most threatening reactors on Tuesday suggested the battle to avert a disastrous meltdown was far from won.

-The world's worst nuclear crisis in 25 years was triggered by a huge earthquake and tsunami on March 11 that left at least 21,000 people dead or missing.
+The world's worst atomic crisis in 25 years playing out 240 km (150 miles) north of Tokyo was triggered by a huge earthquake and tsunami that left at least 21,000 people dead or missing.

 Technicians working inside an evacuation zone around the stricken plant on Japan's northeast Pacific coast have attached power cables to all six reactors and started a pump at one of them to cool overheating nuclear fuel rods.

-Kyodo news agency said steam appeared to rise from reactor No. 2 and white haze was detected above reactor No. 3.
+Kyodo news agency said steam appeared to be rising from reactor No. 2 and white haze was detected above reactor No. 3.
 There have been several blasts of steam from the reactors during the crisis, which experts say probably released a small amount of radioactive particles.

 "Things are beginning to trend in the right direction.
 TEPCO will need to get electrical power back on line to all six reactors and they will have to make sure that components are working," said Mark Prelas, director of research for the Nuclear Science and Engineering Institute at the University of Missouri.

-The priority on Tuesday was patching up the No. 2 reactor so electricity, already connected, can be turned on.
-By Tuesday morning, reactor No. 1 was receiving power and No. 5 had both electricity and working cooling pumps.
+The priority on Tuesday will be patching up the No. 2 reactor so electricity, already connected, can be turned on.
+By Tuesday morning, reactor No. 1 was receiving power.
+Reactor No. 5 has both electricity and working cooling pumps.